-8. Collect or assist in the collection of workforce data.
+8. Collect or assist in collecting workforce data.

-9. Adopt rules for conducting pilot programs consistent with public safety for innovative applications in nursing practice, education and regulation.
+9. Adopt rules to conduct pilot programs consistent with public safety for innovative applications in nursing practice, education and regulation.

 10. Grant retirement status on request to retired nurses who are or were licensed under this chapter, who have no open complaint or investigation pending against them and who are not subject to discipline.

 11. Accept and spend federal monies and private grants, gifts, contributions and devises to assist in carrying out the purposes of this chapter.
 These monies do not revert to the state general fund at the end of the fiscal year.

 1. Approve regulated training and educational programs that meet the requirements of this chapter and rules adopted by the board.